ICTeam28/ProgramAnalysis/summaries/tools/gpuverify.md

     gpuverify --local_size=[8,8,8] --global_size=[512,512,512] multiply.cl

-And it immediately detected that multiply threads might attempt to increment the same variable:
+And it immediately detected that multiple threads might attempt to increment the same variable:

     add.cl: error: possible write-write race on ((char*)matC)[0]: